Sumit-Baviskar/Google_capstone_project/README.md

 1) Promote Physical Activity on Inactive Days:-Encourage higher levels of physical activity, especially on less active days such as Sundays.

-2)Highlight the Link Between Physical Activity and Improved Sleep:-Increase awareness about the positive correlation between regular physical activity and enhanced sleep    quality.
+2) Highlight the Link Between Physical Activity and Improved Sleep:-Increase awareness about the positive correlation between regular physical activity and enhanced sleep    quality.

 3) Adding new features :-Bellabeat has the opportunity to amplify its sleep tracking feature by emphasizing the correlation between sleep quality and daily activity levels.